bertrandvidal/kaizen/README.md

 Installation
 ============

-If you want to install the package to your python project:
+If you want to add *kaizen* to your python project:

     pip install kaizen

-If you want to install the package in development version from the source code:
+or

-    python setup.py develop
+    easy_install kaizen

 Testing
 =======

-To test everything is in order you can run the following:
+To test everything is in order you can run the following after downloading the sources:

     python setup.py nosetests